Coulomb Affair

 After the Coulombs were dismissed, they went to their Christian missionary friends of the Free Church of Scotland, and gave them letters that were allegedly written by Blavatsky to Emma.
 These letters suggested that Blavatsky was a fraud.
 The chaplain George Patterson published extracts from these letters in the Madras Christian College Magazine.
 The incident became well known all over India and also in America and Europe.
-Blavatsky then immediately published a reply in several newspapers.
-Blavatsky and Olcott then travelled back to India in the end of 1884.
-Soon afterwards the Hodgson Report was published, which also severely damaged Blavatsky's reputation.
+Blavatsky immediately published a reply in several newspapers.
+Blavatsky and Olcott then travelled back to India at the end of 1884.
+Soon afterwards the Hodgson Report was published, which further damaged Blavatsky's reputation.
 The report also contained the allegations of the Coulombs.

 In 1986 and 1997, Vernon Harrison of the Society for Psychical Research published a study on the Hodgson Report.
 The Blavatsky–Coulomb letters were destroyed by Elliott Coues, an enemy of Blavatsky, so that they cannot be studied.